CMPSC403-AlleghenyCollege-Fall2021/lab02/README.md

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the assignment for Laboratory 2 assignment in Computer Science 403.

-This laboratory assignment invites you to work individually to participate in the assembly cracking challenge and to complete "Buffer Overflow" room on TryHackMe.
+This laboratory assignment invites you to work individually to participate in the assembly cracking challenge, to complete "Buffer Overflow" room on TryHackMe, and to manufacture and exploit a buffer overflow in a C program.
 You are also responsible for writing a detailed reflection, stored in the file `reflection.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).

 ## Objectives